Shahul-ui/Summer-Olympics/README.md

 This Repository is having all the codes used in AI/ML internship by ETG.

 ### Overview
- We learn about how to build Summer Olympics Project and how to solve the Project in it.
+ We learn about how to build Summer Olympics Project and how to solve and analysis the Project in it.

 ### All Files
  1. summer.csv